SRINIVASRAOAMMANGOD/Jhatpat-BrushCheck/README.md

 *Uploading Image using WebCam*

-![Result of Uploaded using Webcam ](images/webuploadedresult.png "App Screenshot") *Resulr of WebCam uploaded Image using WebCam*
+![Result of Uploaded using Webcam ](images/webuploadedresult.png "App Screenshot") *Result of WebCam uploaded Image using WebCam*